middelink/EinsySerialnumber/README.md

 ## Why?

 I have multiple Prusa and Prusa clone machines, each having their own Einsy logic board.
-All expect the official Prusa machine have no serial number in their USB descriptors, making it imposible to map the machines consistently to a usb tty device.
+All clone machines unfortuantly have no serial number in their USB descriptors, making it imposible to map the machines consistently to a usb tty device.
 E.g. 5 machines having `/dev/serial/by-id/usb-Prusa_Research__prusa3d.com__Original_Prusa_i3_MK3____________________-if00`